 As you explore these pages please consider supporting the RMBC in this very important effort.
 Founded in 2011 by a small but determined group of in Colorado, the Rocky Mountain Black Conservatives has been steadily building bridges between two distant communities – ethnic-minorities & political conservatives.
 Now through our relationships with minority organizations like the NAACP, Urban League, Black Pastor’s Associations and those with conservative organizations and legislators we are uniquely positioned to locate quality interns, place them and grow conservative values in minority millennials.

-This program is a necessary step to be sure, we have GOT TO begin doing a better job of reaching out, communicating with and developing relationships with young people and college campuses.
+This program is a necessary step to be sure, we must do doing a better job of reaching out, communicating with and developing relationships with young people and college campuses.
 But this necessary effort is also expensive.
 To make this program a reality we are in need of financial sponsors.
 If you’d be willing to support this effort please contribute today or email firstname.lastname@example.org for more information.

 The RMBC is accepting applications for the summer 2018 internship class right now!
 The first step to becoming an interns is to complete the form and submit it and a resume.
 If your application is accepted a telephone interview will be conducted to determine and final determination made.
 Slots are filling up fast so submit your application today.
 Students must be 18 years of age or older and may come from any college or university any major (or undeclared) so long as currently enrolled.